If you want to learn German, you might as well learn German fast.

 It was all thanks to the fact that Spanish is a Romance language, and I took four years of Latin in high school.
 True story.

-The good news for English speakers is that there are many thousand German words that are cognate to English words.
+The good news for English speakers is that there are many thousands of German words that are cognates of English words.
 The two languages have a lot of common roots.

 - “water” becomes Wasser (t → s after a vowel)